MicrosoftDocs/architecture-center/docs/best-practices/data-partitioning-strategies.md

 ---
 title: Data partitioning strategies
 titleSuffix: Best practices for cloud applications
-description: Guidance on separating data partitions to be managed and accessed separately.
+description: View guidance on separating data partitions to be managed and accessed separately in different services, such as Azure Search, Azure storage queues, and more.
 author: dragon119
 ms.date: 11/04/2018
 ms.topic: conceptual